ykirpichev/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

-For the first image the model is relatively sure that this is a Right-of-way at the next intersection and the image  indeed contains a Right-of-way at the next intersection sign.
+For the first image the model is relatively sure that this is a "Right-of-way at the next intersection" sign and the image  indeed contains a "Right-of-way at the next intersection" sign.
 ![alt text][image12]

-For the second image the model is relatively sure that this is a Roundabout mandatory sign but the image contains a General caution sign.
+For the second image the model is relatively sure that this is a "Roundabout mandatory" sign but the image contains a "General caution" sign.
 ![alt text][image13]

-For the third image the model predicted four classes with more or less equal probability but none of them is correct.
+For the third image the model predicted four classes with more or less equal probabilities but none of them is correct.
 ![alt text][image14]

-For the fourth image the model correctly classified that it is priority road sign.
+For the fourth image the model correctly classified that it is "priority road" sign.
 ![alt text][image15]

-For the fivth image the model correctly predicted that it is no entry sign.
+For the fivth image the model correctly predicted that it is "no entry" sign.
 ![alt text][image16]

-For the sixth image the model correctly classified stop sign.
+For the sixth image the model correctly classified "stop" sign.
 ![alt text][image17]

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 ####1.
 Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

 Here are visual outputs for conv1 and conv2 layers for two different images.
-As it is seen some features can be only identified on conv1 layer and conv2 layer seems to detect some high level features.
+As it is shown some features can only be identified on conv1 layer and conv2 layer seems to detect higher level features, but it is hard to understand what are exact features detected by conv2.
 ![alt text][image18]
 ![alt text][image19]